-(5) Includes net swap payments.
+(5) Includes net swap payments (which swaps have subsequently been terminated).
 Net of capitalized interest.
 Debt service on the Series 2010B Bonds is gross of the BABs Interest Subsidy Payments received by the District.

 (6) Includes outstanding Wastewater System commercial paper notes and certain subordinate State Loans (which State Loans have subsequently been retired or refunded by Wastewater System Revenue Bonds).
 With respect to commercial paper notes includes interest only with no principal amortization.